 The CLC Server Command Line Tools is a command-line client for the CLC Genomics Server, CLC Science Server, and the CLC Drug Discovery Server1.1.
 The CLC Server Command Line Tools, and in particular provide the tools to start analyses and other tasks on CLC Servers, including data import and export, and utility data operations such as moving, renaming, and deleting data on the server.

 A typical work flow using the CLC Server Command Line Tools might be:

-- Import your sequence data
+- Import your sequence or structure data

 - (Optionally) export the results to your local disk

 Another client available to run tasks on the CLC Genomics Server, CLC Science Server, or CLC Drug Discovery Server is the graphical CLC Genomics Workbench or CLC Drug Discovery Workbench.
 Below are recommendations for choosing which of these two clients, the graphical or the command line, to use for your work: